 Earlier this week the GCHQ cyber defence arm, the National Cyber Security Centre (NCSC) announced it was launching all-female classes in cyber-skills in an attempt to recruit a wider range on online security experts.

-Only 10% of the global cyber workforce are female, says GCHQ, meaning that millions of British women may be missing out on a career they could excel in.
+Only 10% of the global cyber workforce are female, says GCHQ, meaning that millions of British women may be missing out on a career they could excel in using cyber-skills.